What is an invoice?

 Content requirements and other facts about invoices

-There are a number of legal requirements for the design of the invoice that you must comply with.
+There are several legal requirements for the design of the invoice that you must comply with.
 An invoice must at least contain:

 - Invoice number